zuluchaka/tradingplan/README.md

     - To understand my performance as a Trader

 #### Currency Strength Analysis (CSA)
-  * Single Currencies analysis
+  > Single Currencies analysis
-  * Strength Vs Weakness
+  > Strength Vs Weakness
-  * Optimal Pairing
+  > Optimal Pairing
-  * Currency Cycles
+  > Currency Cycles

 #### Volume Price Analysis (VPA)
-  * Price can be manipulated (We need to make the difference : Manipulation of price Vs real Volume)
+  > Price can be manipulated (We need to make the difference : Manipulation of price Vs real Volume)
-  * Volume cannot be hidden
+  > Volume cannot be hidden
-  * Volume of Transactions move Price
+  > Volume of Transactions move Price
-  * BIG Money tracks Volume
+  > BIG Money tracks Volume

 #### Volume Spread Analysis (VSA)

-  * Highly Sophisticated Volume Analysis
+  > Highly Sophisticated Volume Analysis
-  * More than 400 nuances of Volume Behaviour
+  > More than 400 nuances of Volume Behaviour
-  * For Professional traders
+  > For Professional traders
-  * Requires dedicated learning and expensive tools
+  > Requires dedicated learning and expensive tools

-### TPO

 ### TECHNICAL MARKET ANALYSIS  - Where to place Entries,Stop Losses, Take Profits.